solid-lite/draft-spec/README.md

 #### 2.1 HTTP Server

-Servers MUST conform to HTTP/1.1 Message Syntax and Routing [[RFC7230](https://solidproject.org/TR/protocol#bib-rfc7230)] and HTTP/1.1 Semantics and Content [[RFC7231](https://solidproject.org/TR/protocol#bib-rfc7231)].
+- Servers MUST conform to HTTP/1.1 Message Syntax and Routing [[RFC7230](https://solidproject.org/TR/protocol#bib-rfc7230)] and HTTP/1.1 Semantics and Content [[RFC7231](https://solidproject.org/TR/protocol#bib-rfc7231)].

-Servers MUST conform to HTTP/1.1 Conditional Requests [[RFC7232](https://solidproject.org/TR/protocol#bib-rfc7232)].
+- Servers MUST conform to HTTP/1.1 Conditional Requests [[RFC7232](https://solidproject.org/TR/protocol#bib-rfc7232)].
 Servers SHOULD conform to HTTP/1.1 Caching [[RFC7234](https://solidproject.org/TR/protocol#bib-rfc7234)].

 #### 2.2 HTTP Client

-Clients MUST conform to HTTP/1.1 Message Syntax and Routing [[RFC7230](https://solidproject.org/TR/protocol#bib-rfc7230)] and HTTP/1.1 Semantics and Content [[RFC7231](https://solidproject.org/TR/protocol#bib-rfc7231)].
+- Clients MUST conform to HTTP/1.1 Message Syntax and Routing [[RFC7230](https://solidproject.org/TR/protocol#bib-rfc7230)] and HTTP/1.1 Semantics and Content [[RFC7231](https://solidproject.org/TR/protocol#bib-rfc7231)].

-Clients MAY conform to HTTP/1.1 Conditional Requests [[RFC7232](https://solidproject.org/TR/protocol#bib-rfc7232)].
+- Clients MAY conform to HTTP/1.1 Conditional Requests [[RFC7232](https://solidproject.org/TR/protocol#bib-rfc7232)].
 Clients MAY conform to HTTP/1.1 Caching [[RFC7234](https://solidproject.org/TR/protocol#bib-rfc7234)].

 ### 3. Uniform Resource Identifier (URI)

 Clients and servers SHOULD conform to the Uniform Resource Identifier (URI) and Internationalized Resource Identifier (IRI) specifications to ensure consistent identification and referencing of resources.
 The URI provides a simple and extensible means for identifying a resource, while the IRI extends the URI to allow the use of characters from the Universal Character Set (UCS) [[RFC3987](https://solidproject.org/TR/protocol#bib-rfc3987)].
 This adherence promotes interoperability and a consistent experience across the Solid-Lite ecosystem.

-### 4. Resources (WIP)
+### 4. Resources
-- Resource Containment: How resources are contained within the Solid-Lite ecosystem.
-- Auxiliary Resources: Supporting resources that augment or describe primary resources.
+- Auxiliary Resources: Supporting resources that augment or describe primary resources are delivered through HTTP headers

 ### 5. Reading and Writing Resources